LJSkinner/Constituency-Check-CLI/README.md

 The data used in this project is provided by the [Electoral Calculus website](https://www.electoralcalculus.co.uk/newseatlookup.html), using their seat explorer tool.
 I am very grateful to the Electoral Calculus team for providing this website and data.

 Note: They do have an upper limit for the number of calls you can make to their service per day, so you may encounter an error if you're making a lot of calls in a day.
+Additionally, due to the nature of web scraping, this could break at any point should their website change.

 ## Legal